There is so much false information about making money online that it’s hard to find the facts.

 What you might not have considered is how those rewards affects your decision to join.

-Most sites offer points that can be redeemed for rewards (maybe because the actual dollar amount looks quite small – 100 points looks much more appealing than 10 cents!).
-Others do offer cash amounts directly.
+Most sites use a points approach that can be redeemed for rewards, primarily because the actual dollar amount looks quite small – after all 100 points looks much more appealing than 10 cents!
+Others do offer straight up cash amounts.

-Sometimes those points translate directly to dollars, and sometimes there are incentives to redeem on gift cards over cash, for example, or they might sell higher denomination gift cards at a lower rate to encourage you to keep earning before you redeem your points.
+Sometimes those points translate directly to dollars, and sometimes, for example, there are incentives to redeem them on gift cards over cash or they might even sell higher denomination gift cards at a lower rate to encourage you to keep earning before you redeem your points.

 How To Sign Up

-Once you have decided which sites to join (or have decided to join all of them!), click on the link and follow it to their website.
+Once you have decided which sites to join – if you decide to join at all! – click the link and follow it to their website.

-Then comes the boring part – even if you just skim read, have a look through the site’s FAQ section.
+Then comes the boring part – it can’t all be fun – and even if you just skim read do be sure to look through the site’s FAQ section.

-It is really important to have an idea of what you are getting yourself in for, and I have found most sites are refreshingly open and honest about how they operate.
+It is really important to have an idea of what you will be expected of you, and I have found most sites are refreshingly open and honest about how they operate.

-If you understand the terms and conditions of using the site, you are greatly reducing your chances of making a mistake, which could lead to your account being deleted.
+If you understand the terms and conditions of using the site, you are greatly reducing your chances of making a mistake, which can lead to your account being deleted.

-For example, some sites have rules against two people from the same household signing up – an innocent mistake to make, but it could get you barred.
+For example, some sites have rules against two people from the same household signing up – an innocent mistake to make, but it can get you barred.

-Once you have read the information, sign up is usually just a few personal details including your email address, which you will most likely have to confirm by clicking on a link that is emailed to you.
+Once you have read the information – do be sure to do this! – sign up usually involves just providing a few personal details, and your email address, which you will most likely have to confirm by clicking on a link that is emailed to you.

 Once you have confirmed your account, most sites will offer you chances to give them more demographic information in the form of short and unpaid questionnaires.

-Once you have signed up, confirmed your email and have filled out your personal information, you are ready to go!
+Once you have signed up, confirmed your email, and have filled out your personal information, you are good to go!